wwken/UsefulScripts/README.md

 </pre>

 ### Update (have previously installed already)
 More simple!
-Just follow the step 2 in the above Installation section
+Just follow the step 2 (i.e. just execute the <b>./install.sh</b>) in the above Installation section.

 ### What is each script?